Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-2.md

 ```

 By using this if you restart your terminal or system, these environment variables will be lost, so you will have to re-export
-them if that is not a problem then thats good(that's what i did), but for some case you want it to persist you can add these
+them if that is not a problem then thats good(that's what I did).
-line to your shells script that start when you log in to your computer or start the terminal, if you are using bash then
+But for some case you want it to persist you can add these line to your shells script that start when you log into your computer or start the terminal.
+If you are using bash then
 in your home dir you will have file `.bashrc` add these line at the end of it, save it and restart it.
 You can find your
 shell startup file in the home dir ending with _rc_.